darwin/csv2json/README.md

 # csv2json

-Clients were sending me XLS files, but my webs consume JSON.
-So I needed to convert them to JSON easily from command-line.
+Clients were sending me XLS files but my webs consume JSONs.
+So I needed to convert them to JSON easily from command-line...
-Tried to google for solution and surprisingly enough nothing solid existed.

 ## Solution